 Winters are usually cold throughout the country.
 The sky is often grey, the temperatures are a few degrees above or below freezing and the ground is covered with a bit of snow.
 Snowfall is usually not abundant (unless you’re in the mountains, where there’s a lot of snow and skiing may be possible even at Easter).

 Spring is cold at the beginning.
 April is known for its late cold waves and even snow showers.
 You’re probably familiar with the saying “April weather, rain and sunshine both together” - well, our Polish saying goes even further, implying that April combines a bit of winter and a bit of summer.
 In April and May we get a mixture of cold days and warm days.
 We remember years when the temperature during our May holiday reached 25°C (77°F) as well as years when it was only 5°C (41°F).
 From mid-May the weather usually becomes really pleasant.

-Summers are usually mild, warm and pleasant, however it may also happen that the temperature will reach even 30°C (86°F) or 35°C (95°F).
-Last summer was actually exceptionally hot most of the time.
+Summers are usually mild, warm and pleasant, however it may also happen that the temperature will reach even 30-35°C (86-95°F).
 The summer is also the rainiest season.
 We often get thunderstorms in the afternoon, especially in July.
 If your trip includes Southern Poland, where there are mountain ranges, make sure to take warmer clothes with you.
 The climate is naturally colder there and the summers are cool.
 The average temperature in Zakopane in July is 15°C (59°F).

-The beginning of the autumn is usually very pleasant.
-The beginnings of September are still warm.
+The beginning of autumn is usually very pleasant.
+September is still warm.
 October is often much cooler, but still with a fair amount of sunny days to enjoy.
 November is more dull, chilly and rainy.